louispisani/DO-takehome/README.md

   Responsiveness is basic

   No server-side pagination — all data is loaded at once.
+# Optimization
+  Memoize rows to not re-render rows not being editing

+  Pagination to not render all data at once

 # Future Improvements
   Improve mobile responsiveness and small-screen handling.